digitalbazaar/bedrock-test/README.md

     helpers.prepareDatabase(mockData, done);
   });
 ```
-This data is often set up to represent different identities with a set of resource roles (permissions).
-This example also uses a helper function to create an identity with the permission to add public keys inside `mock.data.js`:
+As is often the case, this data is set up to represent different identities with a particular set of system resource roles (permissions).
+Within `mock.data.js`, a helper function is used to create the identity:
 ```
 var mock = {};
 module.exports = mock;